Akudo took another look at her ensemble, then nodded to herself.

 “Oh.
 So why didn’t you remarry then?
 Or were there no suitors?”

 His mother gave him an incredulous look.

 “Young man, don’t underestimate your mother.
-Let me put it this way: half the guys you called ‘Uncle’ that visited after your dad died were not relatives.”
+Let me put it this way: most of the men you called ‘Uncle’ that visited after your dad died were not relatives.”
 She ended, turning back to her pots.

 “What?!”
 Timeyin let out, shocked.
 Completely forgetting the reason for their conversation.

 “Yep!”
 His mother smiled, a mischievous look taking over her features.